If you haven't seen a Corgi race, your life is incomplete.

 Corgi racing is a thing, and it happens all over the U.S., including competitions in Auburn, Washington and the famed Canterbury Park Corgi Race in Shakopee, Minnesota.

-One of the best parts of the Corgi races are the name choices, like Logan Handsomepants and CheeBahDottiMcGuire.
+One of the best parts of these races are the name choices, like Logan Handsomepants and CheeBahDottiMcGuire.

 Commentating, too, is sure to put a smile on your face, with phrases like: "here come the fluffy little baby dogs" and "here come the doggies racing for Corgi immortality."
 Let's not forget the one about "Corgis going left and right as erratic as loose shopping carts."
 Can we hire this guy for our next dog party?